eschulte/DebloatingTestSuite/README.md

 the various operating systems, architectures, etc., listed in the previous section.

+Most of the python logic is in the `pytestbed` directory.
+A number of specialized subclasses of `unittest` standard classes are included, and all begin with `Tpcp` prefix.

-The actual test cases are stored in directory in this repository named based on the name of the submodule by appending "_tests" to the submodule name.
+The actual test cases are stored in a subdirectory of `pytestbed` based on the name of the submodule by appending "_tests" to the submodule name.
 For example `tar` submodule has a related `tar_tests` directory that contains all of the debloating tests for tar.